 The joke, which isn't that funny today, still causes me laugh each time the word wombat is mentioned.
 It is my last memory, read laugh, that continues my intrigue with this poor animal which resembles a horizontal koala.
 I certainly don't remember where I heard the joke, or when I last repeated it.

 The joke (readers under 25 years of age are kindly requested to skip the remainder of this paragraph, unless they are holding their parents' hands) relates to a lady who meets a guy and brings him back to her flat.
 She prepares dinner after which they retire to the bedroom to do whatever comes natural to little boys and girls.
 When she awakens in the morning, he of course has disappeared, leaving behind a piece of paper on which is scribbled the single word, "wombat".
 She looks "wombat" up in her dictionary and finds the definition, "eats roots and leaves".

 Howard answers, "That's because you like the water" to which I respond, wondering what was missed in my deviation from footie, "Wombats don't swim!?
 That's platipii".

 Howard is onto me, but still doesn't pick up on the wombat.
 "Your swimming is not related to the animal but only to the fact you don't like Rugby League."

 I won't bore anyone with the rest of the post, but I spin out the yarn over a number of posts until I eventually reveal the punchline.

 "Oh, now I remember."

-Howard's cousin Phil (whom I haven't seen for forty years) did come in with the correct punchline, and also informed us that there is a team called "Coogee Wombats".
+Howard's cousin Phil (whom I haven't seen outside of FB in forty years) did come in with the correct punchline, and also informed us that there is a team called "Coogee Wombats".
 Whatever game they play?!